Joe Dykstra

-Joseph Dykstra is an American former professional basketball player best known for his college career at Western Illinois University from 1978–1983, where he set numerous records and was named the Summit League's first ever men's basketball player of the year.
-Through the 2021–22 season he is still Western Illinois' all-time leading scorer with 2,248 points.
+Joseph Dykstra is an American former professional basketball player best known for his college career at Western Illinois University from 1978 to 1983, where he set numerous records and was named the Summit League's first ever men's basketball player of the year.
+Through the 2022–23 season he is still Western Illinois' all-time leading scorer with 2,248 points.

 Playing career

 High school

 Dykstra lived in The Hague, Netherlands for some of his childhood, including his freshman year in high school.
 His father felt the basketball competition was weak and so he moved the family back to Des Moines, Iowa, where as a sophomore at Herbert Hoover High School Dykstra became a starter for the varsity basketball team.
 Over the next three seasons he would go on to become the Metropolitan Conference's all-time leading scorer with 1,488 points.
 As a senior in 1977–78 he was the leading vote-getter in the Des Moines Tribune's all-area team.